LolexInc/Lolex-Tools/README.md

 # Lolex Tools CopyLeft (c<-)2014-2017 LolexOrg
+# Major Changes are planned!
+We will be back!
 # This is : Lolex-Tools 9.0alpha0 -> 9.0alpha1 ID
 # This is a alpha build.
 Do not use for production purposes<br>
 # Highly unstable at the minute